 Source: Primary Data (processed), 2023

 Education is an important factor for farmers in accepting and implementing new technology, in addition to the abilities and skills of the farmers themselves.
 In Table 2 it is known that the education level of farmers is at school level with 3 people with a percentage of 16.7%, elementary school (SD) level with 3 people with a percentage of 16.7%, junior high school (SMP) with 9 people with a percentage of 50%, high school (SMA) with 1 person with a percentage of 5.5% and Strata 1 (S1) with 2 people with a percentage of 11.1%.
+The above findings were some what consistent with the findings of Chowhan (2021).

 3.3 Characteristics based on gender